lkanand/bamazon/README.md

 ### bamazonManager.js

-When `bamazonManager.js` runs, it displays a menu screen that prompts the store's manager to select one of five options:
+When `bamazonManager.js` runs, it displays a menu screen that prompts the store's manager to select one of five actions:

 * View Products for Sale
 * View Low Inventory
 * Add to Inventory
 * Add New Product
 * Exit

-The manager can navigate to one of these options using the `↑` and `↓` keys.
+The manager can select one of these actions by using the `↑` and `↓` keys.

 #### View Products for Sale

-If the manager selects this option from the menu, then the program will display a table of the store's entire inventory.
-For each product in stock, the table will include the product's id, its name, its price and the number of units in stock.
-After displaying this table, the program will prompt the manager to choose another option.
+If the manager selects this action, the program will display a table of the store's entire inventory.
+For every distinct product in the inventory, the table will include its id, name, price and the number of units in stock.
+After displaying this table, the program will prompt the manager to choose another action.

 <p align = 'center'>
     <img src = '/bamazon_screenshots/bamazonManager/gif_one.gif' width = '400'>